KevinCooper/final_project_2/README.md

 ## Documentation ##
 The FIFO used to stream in the pattern matcher was pulled from a design off the internet.
 The link is in the appropriate file.
-C2C Parks found a bug where I was using Uart input instead of Xil_In to read data from the pattern matcher
+C2C William Parks found a bug where I was using Uart input instead of Xil_In to read data from the pattern matcher C2C Jonathan Remiasz